k0retux/fuddly/docs/source/data_model.rst

   reference.

 type
-  Used only by the :class:`framework.data_model_builder.ModelBuilder` infrastructure if there is an ambiguity to determine the node type.
+  Used only by the :class:`framework.node_builder.NodeBuilder` infrastructure if there is an ambiguity to determine the node type.
 This attributes accept the following values: